Before we look at some intraday trading strategies in detail, I have to admit I’m biased. I don’t believe in day-trading for several reasons:

 A simple rule of thumb is often more sensible.
 For example, to risk 1% to 2% of capital per trade (a very basic position sizing technique proposed by scores of trading and investment books) will make most phases of underperformance survivable as long as a long-term edge persists.
 Given the performance stats above this would lead to 2% to 4% monthly profits.
 Capital of $125.000 to $250.000 would be sufficient to support a $5000 a month lifestyle.
 That certainly seems achievable.

-When using futures to trade it, the strategy can even be run alongside a fully invested portfolio of strategies as it only uses margin temporarily.
+When using futures to trade it, the strategy can even be run alongside a fully invested portfolio of strategies as it only uses intraday margin that is usually reduced.

 These numbers clash with the often quoted statistic: „only 5% of day-traders make profits consistently“.
 Why doesn’t everyone simply exploit such a clear edge, spending just 10 minutes a day?
 It is certainly not a very difficult strategy.